If you want to study abroad senior year, you've got a few hoops to jump. Here's our best advice:

 It’s okay to let go of home while you’re abroad, to “be in the moment,” focusing on the people and places around you.
 In other words, it’s okay to be happy away from home!
 Studying abroad is a once-in-a-lifetime opportunity and you should enjoy it; home will be right where you left it when it’s time to go back.

-Worried about completing that senior thesis?
+Worried about completing that senior thesis, or are you mostly interested in study abroad spring of your senior year?
 What better way to complete your studies on Latin American politics than to spend a semester living in Buenos Aires, studying and living what your thesis topic is based on?

 Studying abroad offers students the amazing chance to take their senior theses to the next level with firsthand accounts, primary resources, and the invaluable advantage of having experienced what they are writing about.